cortezjl/MyWorkWeek/readme.md

     * [Working Days API] (https://api.workingdays.org/1.2/api.php) to identify public holidays during the weekly work schedule
         * For more info on the API (https://www.programmableweb.com/api/working-days)
 * CSS
-* Bootstrap
+* Bootstrap 4
 * Data Validation
-    * Bootstrap Validator for front end
+    * Bootstrap Validator for front end (possibly Hibernate Validation)
-* Explore Hibernate's validation
 * Logging
     * Configurable logging using Log4J2.
 In production, only errors will normally be logged, but logging at a debug level can be turned on to facilitate trouble-shooting.
 * Hosting
     * AWS
 * Independent Research Topic/s